 - Colored cardstock (in whatever colors you like- optional)

-Creating the Confetti in Design Space
+Create Your Design in Design Space

-My design is ready to go, so if you want to make donut confetti, just click “MAKE” and follow the prompts to first print with your printer.
+My design is ready to go, so if you want to make donut confetti, just press “MAKE” and follow the prompts to first print with your printer.

 If you want to choose your own confetti, then delete my donuts and choose your own designs.

 You only need one of each design you choose because you can adjust the quantity later to fill the page.
-Click “Make” and follow the prompts to cut first print with your printer.

 Play with the number and fill the page with as much confetti as you’d like, or create multiple pages.
-I love how easy this is!

-Printing the Confetti Using Cricut Print then Cut
+Print Using Cricut Print then Cut

-Cutting the Confetti with a Cricut Machine
+Cut the Confetti with a Cricut Machine

 Once your page (or pages) is printed, you will need to place it on a green standard Cricut mat to cut.

 That’s what your Cricut machine uses to know exactly where your design is so it can cut your DIY confetti out perfectly.

 Load the mat, press the flashing arrow button to load the paper, then press the flashing “C” button to cut.

-Removing the Confetti from the Mat
+Remove the Confetti from the Mat

 Once your DIY confetti is all cut out, remove the mat by pressing the flashing arrow button.

 Isn’t it amazing how you now have cute little pieces of confetti without cutting anything out yourself?

 Try not to touch the green mat, because it removes some of the adhesive on it and it becomes less sticky.

 Now use a Cricut spatula or scraper tool to remove the confetti from the mat.

-Isn’t it darling?
 Look at those cute little donuts!

-Enhancing Your DIY Confetti
+Enhance Your DIY Confetti

 If you’d like to add more color to your confetti, just take some colored cardstock and some scissors and cut thin strips of paper.

 Doing this will add more color and dimension to your confetti and make it even more fun!

 I have TONS of Cricut tutorials on my site because I am always creating something new with my machines.

 If you have a Cricut Explore and are wondering if you should upgrade to the Cricut Maker, then you’ll like this 7 Reasons You Need a Cricut Maker in Your Life post.

 PS Have you heard about Cricut’s BRAND NEW Infusible Ink?
 Cricut flew me out to their headquarters to learn ALL about it, and it’s incredible what you can do with it- total crafting game changer!!
-Learn everything you NEED to know about Cricut Infusible Ink!